The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Method: The Vision Wormhole

 followed by writing Eq.~\eqref{eq:vision_inject} into receiver $i$'s image-token span.

-\paragraph{Memory aggregation.} Let $\mathcal{M}$ be the set of received messages for an agent, each stored as universal tokens in the reference space.
+\textbf{Memory aggregation.} Let $\mathcal{M}$ be the set of received messages for an agent, each stored as universal tokens in the reference space.
 Aggregation is necessary because a receiver typically gets multiple partial updates from different upstream roles (and possibly multiple rounds), each carrying complementary evidence.
-Combining them before decoding provides one coherent context for the next backbone call, instead of repeatedly decoding and re-running the model message-by-message.
-We aggregate memory by concatenation in token dimension:

-and decode a single vision-span perturbation from $U^{\mathrm{ref}}_{\mathrm{mem}}$.
+Combining them before decoding provides one coherent context for the next call, instead of repeatedly decoding and re-running the model message-by-message.
+We aggregate memory by concatenation in token dimension: $ U^{\mathrm{ref}}_{\mathrm{mem}} = \mathrm{Concat}\bigl(\{U^{\mathrm{ref}}_{m}\}_{m\in\mathcal{M}}\bigr)\in\mathbb{R}^{(|\mathcal{M}|\cdot K_{\mathrm{u}})\times D}, $ and decode a single vision-span perturbation from $U^{\mathrm{ref}}_{\mathrm{mem}}$.
 This implements a fixed-cost ``read'' from memory: regardless of how verbose a sender would have been in text, the receiver reads a bounded-size continuous context.

-\paragraph{Role interaction loop.} Consider a role-structured MAS with roles (e.g., planner, critic, refiner, solver/judger).
+\textbf{Role interaction loop.} Consider a role-structured MAS with roles (e.g., planner, critic, refiner, solver/judger).
 Each non-final role runs the VLM once to produce a latent rollout message; the final role generates the answer text.
-Concretely, for each role-agent $i$ in an ordered collaboration: \begin{enumerate}[leftmargin=*, nosep] \item \textbf{Read:} Decode the current memory $U^{\mathrm{ref}}_{\mathrm{mem}}$ into a vision-span injection for agent $i$ and run the frozen backbone conditioned on this injection. \item \textbf{Think (latent):} Extract a rollout $H_i$ and encode it into a new universal message $U^{\mathrm{ref}}_i = A^{\mathrm{out}}_i(\mathcal{E}_i(H_i))$. \item \textbf{Write:} Append $U^{\mathrm{ref}}_i$ to the shared memory buffer. \end{enumerate}
+Concretely, for each role-agent $i$ in an ordered collaboration: \emph{(1) Read:} Decode the current memory $U^{\mathrm{ref}}_{\mathrm{mem}}$ into a vision-span injection for agent $i$ and run the frozen backbone conditioned on this injection; \emph{(2) Think (latent):} Extract a rollout $H_i$ and encode it into a new universal message $U^{\mathrm{ref}}_i = A^{\mathrm{out}}_i(\mathcal{E}_i(H_i))$; and \emph{(3) Write:} Append $U^{\mathrm{ref}}_i$ to the shared memory buffer.

 Unlike directly injecting arbitrary continuous vectors into a text-only transformer, the Vision Wormhole writes into the VLM's image-token span, which is explicitly trained to accept dense continuous embeddings.
-Moreover, residual writing relative to $\bar{X}^{(i)}_{\mathrm{img}}$ keeps the injected context near the visual embedding manifold, improving stability while still permitting high-bandwidth transfer.
+Moreover, residual writing relative to $\bar{X}^{(i)}_{\mathrm{img}}$ keeps the injected context near the visual embedding manifold, improving stability while preserving the dense information content of the message.